 "Talk to me."

-Dean's voice brought Castiel back to the present, his mind snapping back to full attention.
-He was so close, across from him, his green eyes light with concern, but dark with worry.
+Dean's voice brought Castiel to the present, his mind snapping back from its wandering thoughts to full attention.
+The human was so close, across from him, his green eyes concerned with his forehead creased.
 That was Dean – always thinking everything was his fault.
 Always thinking that, for some reason, he was responsible for everything.

-Cas' shaky hands put down John Winchester's journal, before he finally met Dean's gaze.
+Castiel's still shaking hands put down John Winchester's journal before he met Dean's gaze.
 "Dean –" But how would it be possible to make him understand?
 To make this man understand all the devastation his own mistakes with Crowley had caused?
 "The death toll, in heaven, on earth – Dean.
 I can't go back.
 I won't go back."

 "The angels will kill you?"
 Dean's tone was matter of fact – proud, as if he'd thought that was all there was.
-Cas found himself smiling, in spite of himself, wondering if it could ever be that simple.
-If Cas thought the angels wanted to kill him, he would have returned long, long ago.
-But they wanted him alive – that much he knew.
-So really, his only fear…
+Castiel found himself smiling, in spite of himself, wondering if it could ever be that simple.
+If Castiel merely thought the angels wanted to kill him, he would have returned long, long ago.

 The words were quiet, but the truth in them was obvious.
-After all, Castiel had stayed in Purgatory to punish himself.
-And now he was contemplating putting himself up on the rack, to do even more penance.
-And yet, Hell seemed like nothing compared to the hurt, the flash of mortification that crossed Dean's features.
+After all, Castiel had stayed in Purgatory to punish himself, and now he was contemplating putting himself up on the rack, longing to do even more penance.
+And yet – Hell seemed like nothing compared to the hurt, the flash of mortification that crossed Dean's features.
 The man was about to say something, but the angel pressed a finger to his lips, sensing Sam Winchester's presence.

 "Soon, Dean.
 All in good time."
-Dean was about to argue – his mouth was opening, his eyes hardening with that stubbornness that had won Castiel over in the first place.
+Dean was about to argue – his mouth was opening, eyes hardening with that stubbornness that had won Castiel over in the first place.
 "I promise," he added, the door to the motel opening just seconds later.
-Shaky hands picked up John Winchester's journal once again, and the angel was too afraid to meet Dean's eyes.
+Trembling hands picked up John Winchester's journal once again, the angel too afraid to meet Dean's eyes.
 He waited until the two brothers were talking before drifting back into his mind again.